totadavid95/PhpComposerInstaller/README.md

 ## Frequent issues
 If the installer or any of the installed software doesn't work properly, the culprit could be one of the following:
 - Some antivirus software mistakenly classify one of the installation steps (usually Composer) as malware (also known as a false positive alarm).
 If you use such software, try suspending its protection and running the installer again.
 The installer is not "viral", the source code can be found here on GitHub.
-- It is possible that some kind of "fluctuation" occurred on your network and the download was interruped.
+- It is possible that some kind of "fluctuation" occurred on your network and the download was interrupted.
 Try running the installer again, possibly at a later time.
 - Using non-English characters in your Windows **username** may lead to errors in some cases, typically when using Tinker.
 There is already [a video on fixing this issue](https://www.youtube.com/watch?v=_zL3Pxnidj0) (in Hungarian).

 ### Bug report